 - Ultra Fast Pony does this as a parody.
 Episode 16 is titled "Shameless Self Reference", and it's filled with Call Backs, Continuity Nods, and references to the creator's other work — all complete with in-video hyperlinks.
 Then the episode ends with a Title Drop, and the end credits claim that the entire series was leading up to that one joke.

-- In Winner Takes All, one of a pair of mercenaries who help to protect James Adamant has a sideline, writing chapbook adventure-stories and songs with himself as the hero under a nom de plume.
+- Forest Kingdom: In the Hawk & Fisher spinoff series book 2 (Winner Takes All), Joshua Kincaid is one of a pair of mercenaries (along with his partner, Laurence Bearclaw) who help to protect James Adamant.
+He also has a sideline, writing chapbook adventure-stories and songs with himself as the hero under a nom de plume.

 - Dave Barry Slept Here claims that Donald Trump in 1989 purchased Ohio, the Coast Guard, the Italian Renaissance, and Mars, and renamed all of them "Trump."